 This is the middle of RTU industry price range where you'll find units for about $2,500.

 At the top of the industry price range at $4,000-$5,000, these RTUs have legacy capability - which means that they can deal with legacy transport and legacy equipment in modern networks.
+Basically, the reality of any modern evolved network is that is has all kinds of different equipment ages in it.

 So, let's take a look at some of the key factors that will affect your HMI price.

-Recurring costs, such as licensing and maintenance fees have a huge impact on your initial purchase price.
+Recurring costs, such as licensing and maintenance fees actually have a huge impact on your initial purchase price.

 The number of devices that your HMI can support obviously has a huge impact on its price.